database-guidesby May 24, 202616 min read3,029 words

 Recommendations by use case

 Best overall database client for Mac: QueryDeck.
-Native macOS, multi-database, AI included, one-time pricing.
-It hits the best balance of performance, features, and cost for most Mac developers.
+ORM auto-detection, SQL notebooks, AI included, multi-database, one-time pricing.
+It hits the best balance of developer workflow integration, features, and cost for most app developers.
 See all features.

 Best free database client for Mac: DBeaver Community for multi-database, pgAdmin for PostgreSQL admin tasks, or DataGrip if your use is non-commercial.